 Why FG Introduced AI, Coding, Others into New Subjects for Primary and Secondary Schools

-• Federal Government has unveiled a bold new curriculum for secondary schools, introducing subjects like artificial intelligence, coding, and digital literacy
+• The federal government has unveiled a bold new curriculum for secondary schools, with subjects like artificial intelligence, coding, and digital literacy

 • The reforms aim to equip students with future-ready skills and align the education system with global standards